rpuntaie/blog/haskell.rst

 `Category theory`_ avoids the complexity by not looking at internals:
 A well defined *object* gets mapped to another object or itself (``id``) by a *morphism*.
-*Morphisms* need to be composable associatively (= a path uniquely defines the target object).
+*Morphisms* need to be composable associatively (a path uniquely defines the target object).

-I used *variable* instead of *set* to emphasizing that the important quantity is the choice the variable allows (the value).
+I use *variable* instead of *set* to emphasizing that the important quantity is the exclusive choice the variable allows (the value).

 In Haskell the choice is done by a ``data`` construction.
 There can be more data constructors for one type.
-This allows to use different memory layout within one type, while still being statically type checked (`ADT`_).
+This allows to use different data layout within one type, while still being statically type checked (`ADT`_).

 The *object* in `Category theory`_ could be the *value* or the *variable*.
-The former would be dynamic typing, the latter is static typing.
+The former is a dynamic variable (immutable), the latter is static variable (mutable).
-There are `dynamically`_ typed functional languages, but *Haskell is statically typed.*
-The Haskell arrow ``->`` maps from type to type.
-There is also an `Arrow`_ class that models a *morphism*.
+The Haskell types are static, but the variables are dynamic.

+In Haskell the ``=`` is a mapping rather than an assignment.
+Every application *generates* a new variable.
+Every generated value is associated with new memory allocation.
+To avoid that in critical code, Haskell also has mutable types.

 Function composition
 --------------------

 Haskell allows to compose functions without mentioning the arguments.
 This is called `pointfree`_ style, as values in mathematics are often called points.
-No argument values = no points.
+No argument values means no points.
 Ironically the usual composition operator is the point ``(.)``.

   .. code-block:: haskell